-1.1 REQUIREMENTS
+1.1 Requirements

-Regulations in 40 CFR §257.102 et seq. require the preparation, certification, posting on an internet site accessible by the public, and, on closure, implementation of a CPC Plan for each existing active CCR unit.
+The CCR Rule requires the preparation, certification, posting on an internet site accessible by the public, and, on closure, implementation of a CPC Plan for each existing active CCR unit.
 A completed, certified copy of this CPC Plan must be maintained indefinitely in the Calaveras Power Station Operating Record.
 CPS Energy will issue notifications and implement recordkeeping in accordance with 40 CFR §257.105 and 40 CFR §257.106 (see Section 6).

-The requirement to prepare and implement the CPC Plan is applicable to owners and operators of CCR units covered under the rule, including:
+The requirement to prepare and implement the CPC Plan is applicable to owners and operators of CCR units covered under the CCR Rule, including: